 1. You will only need cheap or free tools to complete the projects.
 As you advance, you may find that you need better tools to execute your vision.
 But the goal is that you acquire the tools you need, not just whatever is popular, new, or expensive.

 2.You won't be graded on how well your videos turn out.
 Instead, this free film school focuses on helping you practice.
 I believe that you will naturally improve as you produce more content.
 Too often we, as creative types, get bogged down because our skill does not match our vision.
 These short projects are designed to help you get over that and keep moving forward as you learn how to make movies.
+If you want feedback, you can easily purchase credits to have a professional filmmaker give you suggestions, insights, and tips for getting better faster.

 3. The projects you produce compliment each other.
 As you progress, you will discover how the lessons you've already learned can be applied to the assignment you are working on now.
 I believe we best remember the lessons we use, so I want to make sure you have many opportunities to use what you are shown in your own movie projects.
+And, again, you can always invest in some feedback.

 How can I offer these courses for free?